1. Why do I need a placement test?

 9. I took an English, Math, or ESOL class/ placement test, but I dropped or withdrew from it, can I retake the placement test?

-Yes, if you did NOT receive a final grade for the class, not currently enrolled in the subject you are retesting for, or you have not taken the same test twice within the past two years, you may take the placement test(s) again.
+Yes, if you did NOT receive a final grade for the class, not currently enrolled in the subject you are retesting for, or you have not taken the same test twice within the past two years, you may take the placement test(s) one additional time within a 2-year period.

 10. I forgot my photo ID, can I still take the placement test?

-No. You MUST present a valid photo identification with your full name printed.
+No. You MUST present a valid photo identification with your full name printed in order for the proctors to verify your identity.

 11. I do not have a photo ID.
 What should I do?

-You may bring other official documentation, such as passport or yearbook.
+You may bring other official documentation, such as passport, a recent DMV receipt, or a recent high school yearbook.

 12. Do I need to pay for the test(s)?